lucashervier/Griddly.jl/docs/src/lib/render_tool.md

 add_frame!(video::VideoRecorder,io::VideoStream,observation;speed=1e-4,nice_display=false,fast_display=false)
 save_video(video::VideoRecorder,io::VideoStream)
 ```
+!!! warning
+    Saving videos is a slow process.
+It could be optimized but at present we did not
+    find a way.

 ### How to use
 Assuming that you run the configuration in the RenderTool example, here is an
 example of how to record a random play on Sokoban